-Martin Luther College (MLC), New Ulm, Minn., is celebrating its 25th anniversary during the 2020–21 school year.
-Although the COVID-19 pandemic has changed some of the practical ways that MLC’s students learn, the college is still committed to training a corps of Christian witnesses who are qualified to meet the ministry needs of WELS and who are competent to proclaim the Word of God faithfully and in accord with the Lutheran Confessions in the Book of Concord.
-In fall 2020, 714 undergraduates were participating in this training, which took place both on campus and virtually.
+Martin Luther College (MLC), New Ulm, Minn., is committed to training a corps of Christian witnesses who are qualified to meet the ministry needs of WELS and who are competent to proclaim the Word of God faithfully and in accord with the Lutheran Confessions and The Book of Concord.
+In fall 2021, 714 students were enrolled as undergraduates.

 To meet the current ministry needs of WELS, Martin Luther College:

 - prepares men for pastoral training at Wisconsin Lutheran Seminary;

 - prepares men and women for service as teachers and staff ministers in the synod’s churches, schools, and other institutions;

 - prepares men and women for other church ministries, both full- and part-time, responding to the needs of WELS;

 - prepares international students for ministry in partnership with WELS mission fields; and